 We’re partial to our software, of course, but when you’re shopping around for backup and recovery software be sure to consider software that lets you use your existing infrastructure.

 Want to learn more about current IT trends and what the future holds?
-Check out 2017 State of Resilience Report from Vision Solutions, which reviews the developments of the past decade while summarizing this year’s research findings.
+Check out the 2018 State of Resilience Report, which reviews the developments of the past decade while summarizing this year’s research findings.